CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## TTL Considerations

-TTL (Time-to-Live) values play a crucial role in determining the validity period of VeraId signatures.
+TTL (Time-to-Live) values play a crucial role in determining the validity period of DomainAuth signatures.
 The protocol establishes the following requirements:

 1. Service designers MUST specify a maximum TTL for signatures in their service, which MUST be:
  - At least 8 hours (28,800 seconds), to allow sufficient time for certificate renewal during outages.
  - At most 30 days (2,592,000 seconds), to support offline, delay-tolerant networking scenarios.
-2. The age of a digital signature MUST be calculated from the time when the DNSSEC answer for the `_veraid.<domain>` TXT record was signed.
+2. The age of a digital signature MUST be calculated from the time when the DNSSEC answer for the `_domainauth.<domain>` TXT record was signed.
-3. The TTL override value in the VeraId TXT record represents the maximum validity period for signatures, counted from the DNSSEC signing time.
+3. The TTL override value in the DomainAuth TXT record represents the maximum validity period for signatures, counted from the DNSSEC signing time.
 4. Verifiers MAY enforce a TTL shorter than that required by the service, but not shorter than the 8-hour minimum.
 5. Verifiers MAY allow their end users to specify a shorter TTL (but still not shorter than 8 hours) than the one in the TXT record.

-VeraId favours short-lived certificates over revocation mechanisms to simplify the protocol and eliminate dependencies on online revocation checking.
+DomainAuth favours short-lived certificates over revocation mechanisms to simplify the protocol and eliminate dependencies on online revocation checking.
 Service designers SHOULD specify the shortest TTL that satisfies their specific requirements.

 # Cryptographic Foundation

 ## Supported Algorithms

-VeraId relies on established cryptographic algorithms to ensure security and interoperability.
+DomainAuth relies on established cryptographic algorithms to ensure security and interoperability.
 The protocol defines the following supported algorithms:

 1. **Hashing Algorithms:**
   - SHA-256: Recommended for general use.